typst/packages/README.md

 `packages/preview/{name}/{version}` in this repository will become available in Typst as `#import "@preview/{name}:{version}"`.
 You must always specify the full package version.

+Template packages can be used to create new Typst projects with the CLI through the `typst init` command or by clicking the _Start from template_ button in the web application.

 ### Submission guidelines
 To submit a package, simply make a pull request with the package to this